Jacob Trouba: Personal life

-Trouba was born to parents John and Krista and has a younger brother Chris.
+Trouba was born to parents John and Kristy and has a younger brother Chris.
 His brother also plays ice hockey and most recently played with the Plattsburgh State Cardinals.
 On June 28, 2020, he posted on Instagram that he married his long-time girlfriend, Kelly Tyson.

 Trouba is also a visual artist, sharing his first paintings on Instagram in mid 2023.
 Trouba creates his works with artist Michael Geschwer by skating into blank canvases while wearing full hockey gear coated in paint.
 He held his first exhibition from August 1 through August 23, 2024, at Harper's Gallery in New York City.

 In September 2017, Trouba's Jets' teammate Blake Wheeler criticized then-U.S. president Donald Trump's comments on National Football League players kneeling during the national anthem.
 Trouba supported Wheeler and stated, "It takes a lot of courage to stand up to that, so I think it's courageous what Blake did and what a lot of athletes are doing."
 Furthermore, Trouba said that sports had become more political than at the start of his career "but Donald Trump also wasn't president at that point."

 In 2024 Trouba joined Hockey Fights Cancer as the face of their "Get Body Checked Against Cancer" campaign, playing on his notoriety for body checks.